AdaCore/spark2014/docs/lrm/source/subprograms.rst

    subprogram if and only if it denotes an entity that is referenced by the subprogram.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 VR global_item shall occur only if entity referenced is denoted by the subprogram

 #.
 Each entity denoted by a ``global_item`` in a ``global_specification`` of a
    subprogram that is an input or output of the subprogram shall satisfy the following mode specification rules [which are checked during analysis of the